Castux/otfcc/README.md

 python3 -m http.server
 ```

 (or any other HTTP server of course).
-Then load file using the file selection input and check the console for error.
+The page automatically loads a default font for test, and you can also use the file selection input.
+Check the console for error.

 -------------